grauw/glass/README.md

     turning the inner symbols into offsets.
 This is useful for specifying structures and indexing.

+    Default values for macro arguments can be specified with `=`:

+        ALIGN: MACRO ?boundary = 100H

   * Repetition: `rept`, `endr`

     Repeats a section of code a number of times.
 The end of the section is